vidhi0591/Lion-Outreach-Portal/README.md

-# SIAT Alumni Outreach Portal
+This is the functional web portal for alumni outreach, created using PHP and MySQL.

-This is a functional mock student portal for SIAT students and alumni using the APACHE framework and written in PHP.
-MySQL was used for server data persistence.
+It is licensed under the GPL Version 3 license.

-This was a project for a web server development course. ( IAT 352 Internet Computing Technology - Simon Fraser University )
+This project contains code by enochng1.

 Core features:
 - login and account registration